albainfantes-data/Data-Cleaning-Data-Quality-SQL-Project/README.steps.md

 **1\.
 Data Quality Assessment**

-<u>Identify missing values across all tables</u>: A systematic review of missing values was performed across all tables using SQL queries, applying a consistent approach to assess date completeness.
+Identify missing values across all tables: A systematic review of missing values was performed across all tables using SQL queries, applying a consistent approach to assess date completeness.
 Only the query for the support\_tickets table is shown, as it is the only table where missing values were identified.

 The dataset is largely complete, with no NULL values detected in most tables.
 The only exception is the resolved\_date column in the support\_tickets table, which contains 2,528 missing values.
 This may indicate gaps or inconsistencies in the ticket resolution process.

 No cleaning actions were applied in this field, as the missing values may reflect ongoing or unresolved tickets.
 It is assumed that NULL values in resolved\_date correspond to tickets that have not yet been closed, though this should be validated with business context.

 Detect duplicate records (e.g., emails, customers): A systematic review of duplicate records was conducted across all tables, focusing on key identifiers such as emails and customer IDs.
 The same SQL-based approach was applied throughout; however, only the query for the support\_tickets table is shown for clarity, as it is representative of the method used.

 The analysis found no duplicate values in any table, including the support\_tickets table.
 This indicates a high level of data integrity and suggests that there are no operational discrepancies related to duplicated records.

 Identify inconsistent categorical values (e.g., status fields): Categorical values were analyzed across key fields, including customer countries, order status, sales channels, payment status, product categories, and support ticket issue types and statuses.
 The same SQL-based approach was applied to all fields; however, only the query for the support\_tickets status column is shown for clarity, as it is representative of the method used.

 The analysis found no inconsistencies in any of the categorical values across the examined fields.
 This indicates that the dataset maintains strong integrity with respect to category-level data, and there are no discrepancies that could affect operational reporting or analysis.

 Quantify the extent of data quality issues (% where possible): The extent of data quality issues was quantified across all tables.
 The only issue identified is missing values in the resolved\_date column of the support\_tickets table, representing 7.2% of the table’s records.
 All other tables and columns were fully populated, resulting in a 0% data quality issue rate for duplicates and categorical values.
 Overall, this indicates a relatively low level of data quality issues; however, further investigation is recommended to determine the underlying causes of the missing values in support\_tickets and identify potential improvements.

 **2\.
 Data Integrity Validation**